 Results 1–10 of 17 for "Curriculum"X related to "How to Practice Brief Psychodynamic..."
-Refine Your Search Refine Your Search TopicEducation (14)Learning & memory (3)Children (2)Testing issues (2)Depression (1) 2 more... [+] Personality (1)Suicide (1)Hide detailsDocument TypeCurriculumXYear2011 (1)Author/ContributorBenjamin, Ludy T. Jr. (1)Dwyer, Carol (1)McCombs, Barbara (1)Puente, Antonio E. (1) 3 more... [+] Renner, Michael J. (1)Semrud-Clikeman, Margaret (1)Woods, Paul I. (1)Hide details Results 1–10 of 17 Previous 1 2 Next Relevance Title A-Z Title Z-A Newest First Oldest First Sort by: 1.TOPSS — Unit Lesson PlansUnit lesson plans for high school psychology teachers for day units that include a procedural timeline, a content outline, suggested resources and activities, and references.
+Refine Your Search Refine Your Search TopicEducation (16)Children (3)Learning & memory (3)Testing issues (2)Bullying (1) 4 more... [+] Depression (1)Emotional health (1)Personality (1)Suicide (1)Hide detailsDocument TypeCurriculumXYear2011 (1)Author/ContributorBenjamin, Ludy T. Jr. (1)Dwyer, Carol (1)Graham, Sandra (1)McCombs, Barbara (1)Puente, Antonio E. (1) 3 more... [+] Renner, Michael J. (1)Semrud-Clikeman, Margaret (1)Woods, Paul I. (1)Hide details Results 1–10 of 17 Previous 1 2 Next Relevance Title A-Z Title Z-A Newest First Oldest First Sort by: 1.TOPSS — Unit Lesson PlansUnit lesson plans for high school psychology teachers for day units that include a procedural timeline, a content outline, suggested resources and activities, and references.
 Some of the content is password protected and reserved for TOPSS members only.Curriculum 2.Discussion/Essay Questions for An Introduction to the Field of PsychologyAn overview of psychology: contemporary perspectives, types of research, experimentation and types of psychologists.Curriculum 3.Personality: Day FourA lesson on other psychoanalytic perspectives and behavioristic models of personality.Curriculum 4.Activity 4.1: Self-Assessment of DepressionAssessing depression is very important because of the strong link between depression and suicide.
 This section provides a self-rating scale for depression that can be administered in a few minutes.Curriculum 5.Personality: Day TwoA lesson covering assessment techniques, organization of tests, traits vs. situations, and ethical dilemmas.Curriculum 6.Activity 4.3: Accuracy of ObservationThis activity provides an intriguing introduction to discussions of the accuracy and reliability of humans as observers of behavioral events and environmental characteristics.Curriculum 7.Activity 1.2: Understanding Abnormal Behavior: Wearing the Other ShoeStudents tend to form stereotypes about mental illness and distance themselves rather than confront and understand this complex, abstract set of behaviors.
 One way to sensitize students to abnormal behavior is to have them view it from the perspective of the person who is mentally ill.Curriculum 8.Developing Responsible and Autonomous Learners: A Key to Motivating StudentsResearch has shown that motivation is related to whether or not students have opportunities to be autonomous and to make important academic choices.
 Having choices allows children to feel that they have control or ownership over their own learning.
 This, in turn, helps them develop a sense of responsibility and self-motivation.Curriculum 9.Using Classroom Data to Give Systematic Feedback to Students to Improve LearningEffective feedback is a great way for teachers to use collected data in order to improve student learning.
 Unfortunately, feedback opportunities are scarce in most classrooms.Curriculum 10.Activity 3.2: Defining AggressionAggression is used as an example of a typical construct in psychology, permeated with subtle meanings and not-so-subtle disagreements that make it difficult to reach a consensual definition.Curriculum Previous 1 2 Next Relevance Title A-Z Title Z-A Newest First Oldest First Sort by: ADVERTISEMENT Results 1–10 of 17 for "Curriculum"X related to "How to Practice Brief Psychodynamic..."